profile

 • ISTE Certified Educator | CITI Human Subjects Research Certified

-I'm currently open to: Remote roles in instructional design, learning research, or content development — particularly with organizations working at the intersection of learning, wellness, and emerging technology.
+Currently based in Los Angeles, I am actively seeking remote roles or in-person opportunities in the Dallas-Fort Worth area — focused on instructional design, learning research, and content development, particularly with organizations working at the intersection of learning, wellness, and emerging technology.